wareya/notes/offtopic/gammakit.md

-The projects described in this article *actually exist*.
-They're not a thought experiment masquerading as a design retrospective.
+Regardless of how much it sounds like they're a thought experiment masquerading as a design retrospective, the projects described in this article *actually exist*, and this article is not fiction or comedy.
 [Gammakit](https://github.com/wareya/gammakit/) and [magmakit](https://github.com/wareya/magmakit/).

 # Gammakit